What are ministry shares?

-From its beginning, our denomination has covenanted to do ministry together.
-As synod decided to start new agencies or programs over the years, it used the ministry share program as a way of committing themselves and all of our churches to paying the costs.
-In this way, each initiative of the Christian Reformed Church has truly become part of our shared ministry.
+Yes!
+Ministry shares are an amazingly efficient and stewardly way for us to accomplish ministry together.
+Over the years, as synod decided to start new programs, we’ve used ministry shares as a way of enabling all of our congregations to contribute towards the costs.
+In this way, every initiative is truly part of our shared ministry.

 In addition, fundraising is expensive.
 Without the ministry share system, our agencies would have to spend millions of dollars each year to raise the funds they need.
 Using ministry shares reduces these extra costs and allows more of every dollar given to go directly to ministry.
 The roughly $22 million of ministry shares contributed each year cost less than 20 cents per $100 to adminster.
 The same amount of gifts raised through individual donations solicited by fundraising staff would cost over $20 per $100 to administer.

+Right now, the forumal for ministry shares comes out to about $8 per active member per week.
 The formula is set by synod each year.
 For this year's totals, download the remittance form from the 'For Churches' page.
-It works out to about $8 a week.

 Is my church paying its share?

 Ask your deacon, elder, or church treasurer.
-Some congregations faithfully pay their full ministry shares every year — even if they have to borrow the money.
-Across our denomination as a whole, however, the average has slipped to about 58 percent*.
+Some congregations faithfully pay their full ministry shares every year.
+Thank you!

 For more information, please contact John Bolt, Director of Finance and Operations, at 1-800-272-5125.